shadmanArko/Idle_MIner_Base/README.md

 ## How to Run
 1. Open the project in Unity 2021.3.13f1.
+2. Open Assets -> _Scenes -> Main
-2. Play the game in the editor.
+3. Play the game in the editor.
-3. Use the mine selection panel to switch between mines and observe the state persistence.
+4. Use the mine selection panel to switch between mines and observe the state persistence.

 ## Possible Improvements
 - Add more mines dynamically without hardcoding.